Introduction - Kingdom of Lesotho

 - Gender and Youth

-The Parliament has passed the new Communications Act 2012.
-The Act came into operation at the end of April 2012 and is aimed at consolidating all pieces of primary legislation that preceded it and would enable Lesotho to truly participate in the global information society.
+The Parliament passed the new Communications Act 2012 and it came into operation at the end of April 2012.
+It is aimed at consolidating all pieces of primary legislation that preceded it and would enable Lesotho to truly participate in the global information society.
+The Communication Act (2012) provides for:

 - The establishment of the Universal Service Fund and thus addressing more areas of communications other than just access;